geotonics/geolib/README.md

 To activate Geolib, simply include /geolib/geolib.php

-To include geolib automatically in all your web pages, add this to an .htaccess file in the main directory. php_value       auto_prepend_file    /path/to/home/geolib/geolib.php
+To include Geolib automatically in all your web pages, add this to an .htaccess file in the main directory.

+php_value       auto_prepend_file    /path/to/home/geolib/geolib.php

 ####Some Optional Settings.